shenwei356/csvtk/doc/docs/usage.md

-  ncol            print number of columns nrow            print number of records plot            plot common figures pretty          convert CSV to readable aligned table rename          rename column names with new names rename2         rename column names by regular expression replace         replace data of selected fields by regular expression
+  ncol            print number of columns nrow            print number of records plot            plot common figures pretty          convert CSV to a readable aligned table rename          rename column names with new names rename2         rename column names by regular expression replace         replace data of selected fields by regular expression